tl-its-umich-edu/tool-migration/README.md

 # Canvas LTI Tool Migration

-This application is intended to migrate LTI tools in a Canvas instance from one version to another.
+This application migrates LTI tools in a Canvas instance from one version to another.

 ## Running with Docker compose